Dorsey Culinary Academy in Michigan

-- An externship is included during the last module of training in the culinary arts diploma program, The externship allows students to apply what they’ve learned in a real-world culinary environment.
+- An externship is included in the last module of training in the Culinary Arts diploma program, The externship allows students to apply what they’ve learned in a real-world culinary environment.

 - The Culinary Arts diploma program at Dorsey Schools is programmatically accredited by The Accrediting Commission of the American Culinary Federation Education Foundation (ACFEF).

 The Culinary Arts training program at Dorsey is designed to help students prepare to work in professional food service facilities.
 Instruction during the Culinary Arts training program takes several forms.
 First, students can benefit from in-class instruction.
 Students will also have the chance to work “hands-on” in the industry-current kitchens on campus.
 Students enrolled in the Culinary Arts training program will also have access to professional culinary equipment as part of their training.
 The Culinary Arts training program covers a variety of topics to help provide students with a well-rounded education.
 Topics covered in the Culinary Arts training program include butchering, baking and pastry, culinary fundamentals, safety and sanitation, menu planning, cooking techniques, food preparation, and much more.

 In addition, as part of the Culinary Arts training program, students will be eligible to challenge two certification exams.
 Professional certifications can enhance the prospect of securing and maintaining employment in the culinary field.
 During the Culinary Arts training program, students will have the opportunity to challenge the ServSafe certification test as well as the NRAEF Nutrition certification test.

 The Culinary Arts program at Dorsey Schools is accredited by the Accrediting Commission of the American Culinary Federation Education Foundation.